 If the roles of the Chairman of the Board of Directors and the CEO are combined (or if such roles are separate but both roles are filled by employees), the Chair of the Committee will be an independent Director and will act as the Presiding Director for the executive sessions of the non-management Directors and in communicating the Board's annual evaluation of the CEO.
 The Chair of the Committee, together with the members of the Committee, will develop the agendas for those executive sessions and periodically review and propose revisions to the Board's procedures and the Corporate Governance Guidelines.
-If the roles of the Chairman of the Board of Directors is filled by a non-employee Director, the Chairman of the Board of Directors shall undertake the responsibilities of the Presiding Director set forth in these Guidelines, provided, however, that if the Chairman of the Board of Directors is not an independent Director, the responsibilities of the Presiding Director set forth in these Guidelines shall be determined by the independent Directors on a meeting-by-meeting basis with respect to all separate meetings of the independent Directors.
+If the roles of the Chairman of the Board of Directors and the CEO are separate and the role of the Chairman of the Board of Directors is filled by a non-employee Director, the Chairman of the Board of Directors shall undertake the responsibilities of the Presiding Director set forth in these Guidelines, provided, however, that if the Chairman of the Board of Directors is not an independent Director, the responsibilities of the Presiding Director set forth in these Guidelines shall be determined by the independent Directors on a meeting-by-meeting basis with respect to all separate meetings of the independent Directors.